vmpstr/web-proposals/interop/2023/css-contain-2.md

 ## Description

-CSS Containment Mdule, Level 2, specifies the `contain` and `content-visibility` properties.
+CSS Containment Module, Level 2, specifies the `contain` and `content-visibility` properties.
 These properties are important primitives that allow websites to scale the amount of content they provide while maintaining good performance.
 In particular `content-visibility: auto` is simple to adopt and automatically